notSoTechnical/Controlling-devices-via-HTTP/README.md

 Another resource to look imto: https://github.com/ZContent/ESP8266WiFiRemote/blob/master/esp8266wifiremote.ino

 ----------------------------------------------------------------------------------------------------------------------------
-Decode+encode in one program (Code needs to be fixed):
+Decode+encode in one program (May need to reconfigure your ESP8266, DNS, and Gateway):

 https://github.com/mdhiggins/ESP8266-HTTP-IR-Blaster

 ----------------------------------------------------------------------------------------------------------------------------

 This project can interface with Amazon Alexa (and iOS using IP address) via https://tehpsyc.pythonanywhere.com/